Woodford Aerodrome, some 6.9 miles north of Macclesfield, was purchased by A.V. Roe & Co Ltd in 1924.

-One of the first aircraft to emerge from Woodford was the Avro Avian and between 1926 and 1928 some 405 examples of the Training and Touring biplane were produced.
+One of the first aircraft to emerge from Woodford was the Avro Avian which was produced between 1926 and 1928, and some 405 examples of the Training and Touring biplane were produced.

 Avro 581 Avian (G-EBVZ)

-The concrete runways were laid in the early 1930s and saw extensions added over the next decades to accommodate increasingly larger aircraft.
+Concrete runways were laid in the early 1930s, with extensions added over the next decades to accommodate a range of increasingly larger aircraft.

 Avro Shackleton Manufacturing

-The 748 saw success around the world with 380 aircraft built which included 37 military variants know as the HS Andover.
+The Avro 748 saw success around the world with 380 aircraft built, including 37 military variants known as the HS Andover.

 Aerial view of Woodford in 1966

-At the same time the industry was undergoing mammoth changes with the government led rationalisation resulting the amalgamation of Avro into Hawker Siddeley.
+At the same time, the aircraft industry was undergoing mammoth changes, especially with the government-led rationalisation resulting the amalgamation of Avro into Hawker Siddeley Aviation

 Woodford Main Offices 1990s

-The £7.7 billion merger of British Aerospace (BAe) and Marconi Electronic Systems (MES) in November 1999 saw the aerodrome and factory became known as BAE Systems Woodford.
+The £7.7 billion merger of British Aerospace (BAe) and the avionics divisions of Marconi Electronic Systems (MES) in November 1999, saw the aerodrome and factory became known as BAE Systems

-In 2003, BAE started thinking about closing the site when it completed the final part of the Nimrod MRA4 and the site was subsequently scheduled to close in 2012, with the termination of 630 staff.
+In 2003, BAE Systems started thinking about closing Woodford when it completed the final part of the Nimrod MRA4 programme.
+With no further suitable work available, and their withdrawal from the commercial aircraft business, the site was subsequently scheduled to close in 2012, with the termination of 630 staff.

-The MRA4 project fell foul of cost over-runs and delays due to the extensive modifications needed to accommodate new power units and the very latest ‘glass cockpit’ technology.
-A dramatic reduction in the procurement order (dropping from 21 to just 9 aircraft) placed further pressure on the survival of the site until the 2010 Strategic Defence and Security Review announced the cancellation of the entire program.
+However, the Nimrod MRA4 project fell foul of cost over-runs and further delays due to the extensive modifications needed to accommodate the new power units selected, and the very latest ‘glass cockpit’ technology.
+A dramatic reduction in the procurement order by the MoD (dropping from 21 to just 9 aircraft) placed further pressure on the continued survival of the site.

 Aerial view of Woodford before closure